silverstripe/silverstripe-framework/docs/en/01_Tutorials/01_Building_A_Basic_Site.md

 	$Content

 ```

+The Content variable is replaced with the content of the page currently being viewed.
+This allows you to make all changes to
 your site's content in the CMS.

 These template markers are processed by SilverStripe into HTML before being sent to your